 Fully automated parking systems

-Fully automated parking systems are identical to robotic valet parking.
+A Fully automated parking system is one of the types of automated parking system that are identical to robotic valet parking.
 The driver has to take the car until the entry area of an APS.
 The car has to be vacated, with the driver and all passengers out of the car.
 The driver does payment in an automated terminal nearby and he receives the ticket.

 The driver retrieves the car by inserting the ticket or code he had received earlier, into a terminal that is automatized.
 The car is lifted by the APS from the parking space and is delivered to the exit area.
 In theory, the basic purpose of a fully automated APS is to eliminate the need for parking attendants.

 Read Also: History of Automated Parking System

 On the other hand, a semi-automated car parking system is also run on a mechanical system that is used to move a car to the parking spot.
 Still, taking the car into the system and its operation needs some help from the attendant/the driver.